peterwissel/Udacity_ND_Data_Engineer/README.md

 The purpose of the data engineering capstone project is to give me a chance to combine what I’ve learned throughout the program.
 This project will be an important part of my portfolio that will help me achieve my data engineering-related career goals.In this project, **I’ll define** the scope of the project and the data I’ll be working with.
-We’ll provide guidelines, suggestions, tips, and resources to help me to be successful, but my project will be unique to me.
+I’ll provide guidelines, suggestions, tips, and resources to help me to be successful, but my project will be unique to me.
-I’ll gather data from several different data sources ;transform, combine, and summarize it; and create a clean database for others to analyze.
+I’ll gather data from several different data sources, transform, combine, and summarize it and create a clean database for others to analyze.